mercari/mercari-engineering-ladder/en/MG4.md

 ## Priorities / Direction
-**Understands product status, issues, and the backlog of teams around them and leads product improvements accordingly.**
+**Leads the value enhancement of the product by understanding the status, issues, and backlog of not only their team and ongoing development but also of surrounding teams and projects.**

 **Understands thoroughly the domains of their team and related teams and leads specification design discussions that require complex domain knowledge.**